Amy Miller – Development Director

-Helyx Chase Scearce Horwitz – Tech Manager and Production Assistant
+Helyx Chase Scearce Horwitz – Tech Manager

 Helyx Chase Scearce Horwitz volunteered for MMP for the first time in 2010 and joined staff in 2014.
 Helyx is a independent video artist and activist who is passionate about storytelling as a means to draw connections.
 Their video art is built by, about, and for televisions and computers.
 They are the former Philadelphia Coordinator of the Transgender Oral History Project.
 Helyx holds a B.A. from Hampshire College where they studied Video, Activism and Youth Development.

 Milena trains and supports MMP movement media makers, and coordinates the production of MMP news reports, documentary projects, and other media telling the untold stories of everyday people building a movement for our human rights.
 Milena has worked as a local news reporter for Al Día, a Philadelphia-based Spanish-language weekly newspaper.
 She has also worked with the Prometheus Radio Project to build community radio stations around the US.
 Milena has also taught multimedia journalism at Temple University and worked as a Spanish-English interpreter in courtroom, community, and healthcare settings.
 Originally from Chile, Milena calls Philadelphia home.
 Milena holds a B.A. in History from Swarthmore College.